 The bedrock consists of granodioritic gneisses belonging to the Nagssugtoqider.
 In front of the glacier there is an about 100 m wide zone of combined active dead-ice moraine landscape and end-moraine.
-This zone contains a lot of buried ice that continuously creates dead-ice holes as it melts away.
-Widespread till deposits are found in front of the glacier, se Fig. 7.4, 7.5 and 7.6
+This zone contains a lot of buried ice that continuously creates dead-ice holes as it melts away (Fig. 7.4).
+For this reason, the character (stability, water content etc.) of the surface in the dead-ice moraine landscape varies from time to time.
+Widespread till deposits are found in front of the glacier, se, 7.5 and 7.6